 Provide the following items in the order specified below.
-HRSA will assess compliance as detailed in the Compliance Manual by utilizing the attachments noted with a bolded, underlined asterisk (\).
+HRSA will assess compliance as detailed in the Compliance Manual by utilizing the attachments noted with a bolded, underlined asterisk ( \ ).

-Unless otherwise noted, attachments count toward the application page limitation.
+Unless otherwise noted, attachments count toward the application page limit.

 Your indirect cost rate agreement (provided in Attachment 13: Other Relevant Documents), proof of non-profit status (Attachment 11: Evidence of Nonprofit or Public Center Status), and the co-applicant agreement (Attachment 6: Co-Applicant Agreement) will not count toward the page limit.
 Clearly label each attachment according to the number and title below (e.g., Attachment 2: Bylaws).
 Merge similar documents (e.g., collaboration documentation) into a single file.
 You must upload attachments into the application.
-Any hyperlinked attachments will not be reviewed/opened by HRSA.
+HRSA and the objective review committee will not open/review any hyperlinked attachments.